jaimeteb/chatto/README.md

 ## How does it work?

 Chatto combines the consistency of a finite-state-machine with the flexibility of machine learning.
-It has two main components: the classifier and the finite-stete-machine
+It has three main components: the classifier, the finite-stete-machine and the extensions.

 ### 1. Classifier